adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ### 2. Why is the installation so complicated?

 AYC used to be compiled to exe files.
 These exe files extracted the batch script and then ran it which was easier for the user.
-But it was a common tactic used by malware in the olden days.
+Which is a sketchy thing to do.
 So antiviruses everywhere started flagging them.

 Now AYC is released as straight batch files you can open with notepad and read.
 Some old v2 releases were lost due to this before I could archive them for future reference.
 The remaining recovered releases along with their source codes along with all the new releases are kept in an updated archive file on MEGA.
 If you want you can download them below.